British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 If you find American words, which appear both in Oxford and Collins dictionaries as such with a British correspondence, please send them to me for analysis and removal.

-Obscene/vulgar words:
+Obscene/offensive words:

 If you find any of the kind in the wordlist, and they don't have the flag NOSUGGEST !, please report them to me.